US to deport Iranian professor with coronavirus in possible prisoner swap

 "We are working and cooperating with the immigration office to deport him as soon as possible to Iran," Mehrabadi said.

-A spokesman for U.S. Immigration and Customs Enforcement (ICE) declined to provide a specific timeline but confirmed that the agency was expecting to carry out his removal from the country when Asgari was medically cleared to travel.
+A spokesman for U.S. Immigration and Customs Enforcement (ICE) declined to provide a specific timeline but confirmed that the agency was expecting to carry out Asgari's removal from the country once he is medically cleared to travel.

 Connecting flights that normally carry deportees to Iran have been canceled and the agency is waiting for service to resume, the spokesman said.
 He did not say how long this could take.

-The ICE spokesman, who asked not to be named, said Asgari had tested positive for COVID-19 and is currently in quarantine, receiving care.
+The ICE spokesman, who asked not to be named, confirmed Asgari had tested positive for COVID-19 and was currently in quarantine, receiving care.

 A federal judge in Ohio acquitted Asgari, a materials science professor, last November of stealing trade secrets in violation of U.S. sanctions on Iran.